binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 The New Zealand Intelligence Service [told](http://www.stuff.co.nz/national/politics/73704551/homegrown-threats-more-serious-says-spy-boss-rebecca-kitteridge) New Zealand's previous Prime Minister John Key, that one of the 6 top threats facing New Zealand is a "_Cyber attack or loss of information and data, which poses financial and reputational risks._"

 There are numerous examples of data-store compromise that happen on a daily basis.
 If only organisations put in place what I outlined in the countermeasures section, then millions of users would not have their identifies stolen.
-Sadly whatever security experts suggest, the advice is rarely followed.
-What happened in the Ashley Madison debacle is a very good example, as Ashley Madison's entire business relied on its commitment to keep its clients (37 million of them) data secret, and provide the client discretion and anonymity.
+Sadly the advice security expets suggest is rarely followed.
+What happened in the Ashley Madison debacle is a very good example, as Ashley Madison's entire business relied on its commitment to keep its clients (37 million of them) data secret, and provide their clients discretion and anonymity.

 "_Before the breach, the company boasted about airtight data security but ironically, still proudly displays a graphic with the phrase “trusted security award” on its homepage_"